BenAttenborough/ohmummy-pico8/README.md

 ## Notes

 Testing actual Pico8 calls presents a problem, so I am mocking those functions.
 See mget in `testhelpers.lua` and `tombs.lua` for an example
+Pico8 differs slightly from lua, it adds += and -= for example, which poses a further challenghe to testing with traditional tools like lunit